 2. SI threshold

-Since the PID controller’s adjustments are gradual, it will take your line item several hours to fully correct if it gets ahead or behind.
+Since the delivery controller’s adjustments are gradual, it will take your line item several hours to fully correct if it gets ahead or behind.
 Although this may seem odd in the short term, it significantly improves delivery over the life of the line item.

 3. Delivery goal recalculation